mim-uw/rc-2022-23/docs/practical-1/practical-1.md

 # Subtasks

 1. There is an arucoboard in the first image.
 Detect it and draw markers using `drawDetectedMarkers` function, squareLength is equal 0.026 while markerLength is equal 0.015.
+Dictionary id is '6x6_250'
 2. Using drawFrameAxes function or similar, draw the coordinate system of every detected marker.
 3. Find the pose of the marker one (1) on the first image.
 4. Pose of the marker one (1) on the second image is equal to: